<< Yesterday

 1998 In an emotional on-the-field ceremony, Dan Quisenberry becomes the sixteenth member of the Royals Hall of Fame.
 In January, the sinkerball pitcher with a submarine delivery was diagnosed with a Grade IV malignant astrocytoma and underwent brain surgery to remove the tumor.

 1998 Mark McGwire hits his 27th home run to establish a major league record for the most homers hit before June.
-Last season, Ken Griffey Jr. set the previous mark last season with 24 round-trippers in April and May.
+Last season, Ken Griffey Jr. set the previous mark with 24 round-trippers in April and May.

 2001 After ending a streak of five straight losses to the Yankees, Red Sox ace Pedro Martinez makes light of the Curse of the Bambino by suggesting someone should wake up the Babe so he could drill him with a pitch.
 Boston will not beat the Bronx Bombers again during their final seven meetings of the season.